Cell Phone Related Car Accidents

 - In 2003, the Harvard Center for Risk Analysis estimates the annual cost of cell phone accidents at a staggering $43 billion.

-What to do if you’re a victim of cell phone car accident
+What to do if you’re a victim of a cell phone car accident

 Cell phone car accidents in Texas can cause many serious, sometime catastrophic injuries.
 Head-on collisions, side-swipes, rear-end collisions, pedestrian accidents and other types of auto accidents can cause everything from property damage to life-altering injuries and wrongful death.
 If you have been the victim of a cell phone car accident in Texas, you need to know that you have rights.
 The legal system is on your side.